npdata/Scikit-qfit/README.rst

 Description
 ===========

-Gradient orthogonal Q-polynomial representation of rotational optical surfaces have been used for several years now by designers and have shown superior performance to the standard monomial form because they require less terms to adequately define the surface and offer quicker convergence in design optimization.
-Q-polynomials were first introduced with the publication of:

- * G W Forbes, "Shape specification for axially symmetric optical surfaces", Opt.
-Express 15, 5218-5226 (2007)

-The use Q-polynomials was extended by the original author to address freeform shapes through the following articles:
+This package implements the algorithm described in:

- * "Fitting freeform shapes with orthogonal bases", Opt.
+* G W Fobes, `Fitting freeform shapes with orthogonal bases <https://www.osapublishing.org/oe/abstract.cfm?uri=oe-21-16-19061>`_, Opt.
 Express 21, 19061-19081 (2013)
- * "Characterizing the shape of freeform optics", Opt.
-Express 20(3), 2483-2499 (2012)
- * "Robust, efficient computational methods for axially symmetric optical aspheres", Opt.
-Express 18(19), 19700-19712 (2010)

-The implementation of this package follows the description in "Fitting freeform shapes with orthogonal bases".

-Additional project documentation can be found at `<http://scikit-qfit.readthedocs.org/>`_.
+Additional project documentation and references for Q-polynomials can be found at:
+`<http://scikit-qfit.readthedocs.org/>`_.

 Installation